Build A Standalone Image Processing System

 With our internal electronics design, software development VHDL and mechanical design, we control the entire design cycle in the development of new camera platforms and sensor integration.
 Beyond the development of camera systems, we have access to a broad range of in-house research facilities for optical, chemical and mechanical research, design and integration.

 Exploiting our state-of-the-art research facilities, we can perform chemical testing and verification of product substances to ensure a reliable vision system.
-We can evaluate systems in several conditions and observe its behavior, as well as making sure the system will not misbehave under various circumstances.
+We can evaluate systems in several conditions and observe its behaviour, as well as making sure the system will not misbehave under various circumstances.

 Finally, Qtechnology has a big network of suppliers for electronics and mechanical manufacturing of parts for both cameras and machines.